alex-barstow/divetank/README.md

 ### Installation

-* In a terminal, run git clone https://github.com/alex-barstow/divetank.git.
+* In a terminal, run `git clone https://github.com/alex-barstow/divetank.git`
-* Navigate to the project's root directory with cd divetank.
+* Navigate to the project's root directory with `cd divetank`
-* Run bundle install && npm install && rake db:setup.
+* Run `bundle install && npm install && rake db:setup`
-* In two separate terminals, run rails server and npm start from the project's root directory.
+* In two separate terminals, run `rails server` and `npm start` from the project's root directory.
 * Visit http://localhost:3000 in your browser.

 ### Technologies Used